 5.3 Social Relations

-Social relations can also based on having an affective attitude toward another (either positive or negative), these include such ties based on liking, trusting, disliking, or hating someone.
+Social relations can also be based on having an affective attitude toward another (either positive or negative), these include such ties based on liking, trusting, disliking, or hating someone.
 These are usually asymmetric; for example, you can like someone without them liking you back, but they can be reciprocal.
-The same goes for social relations based on having a cognitive attitude toward someone, like knowing someone or being someone’s acquaintance.
+The same goes for social relations based on a cognitive attitude toward someone, such as knowing someone or being someone’s acquaintance.
 These are also typically asymmetric, as you can know about someone, but that does not necessarily mean that they know about you.

 5.3.1 Interactions